simbo1905/simple-record-store/readme.md

 by the unit tests that for every functional test records every file operations.
 The test then performs a brute force replay crashing at every file operation and verifying the integrity of the data on disk after each crash.

-If any IOException is thrown that does not mean that the write is known to have failed.
-It means that the write may have failed and it is not known if the state of the in memory map is consistent with that is on disk.
-The fix to this is to close the store and open a fresh one to reload all the headers from disk.
 Given that the disk may be unavailable or full the and reloading all the headers is expensive this code throws an error and expects the application to log what is going on and decide how many times to attempt to reopen the store.